TheThingsNetwork/docs/doc/content/lorawan/spreading-factors/index.md

 #### Distance

-A signal modulated with a larger spreading factor will be able to travel a longer distance.
+Larger spreading factors mean larger processing gain, and so a signal modulated with a larger spreading factor can be received with less errors compared to a signal with a lower spreading factor, and therefore travel a longer distance.
 For example, a signal modulated with the SF12 can travel a longer distance than a signal modulated with the SF7.

 #### Time-On-Air

-Compared to a lower spreading factor, sending a fixed amount of data (payload) with a higher Spreading Factor and a fixed bandwidth needs longer time-on-air (TOA).
+Compared to a lower spreading factor, sending a fixed amount of data (payload) with a higher Spreading Factor and a fixed bandwidth needs longer time-on-air.

 The Things Network’s LoRaWAN airtime calculator can be used to calculate the time-on-air using input bytes (payload size), bandwidth, and spreading factor.
 TTN’s LoRaWAN airtime calculator can be accessed here: